-Monthly child tax credit payments to begin arriving in July
+UPDATE: Monthly child tax credit payments to begin arriving July 15

 COVID-19 Vaccine Eligibility Opens to All US Citizens.All adults in the United States and Puerto Rico are now eligible to receive the COVID-19 vaccine.Hawaii, Massachusetts, New Jersey, Oregon, Rhode Island and Vermont were the final states to open up eligibility on Monday.President Joe Biden had initially set May 1 as the deadline for all adults to become eligible, .but moved the date up to April 19 as vaccinations accelerated.More than 131 million adults, or half of all American adults, have received at least one dose as of Sunday

-Monthly payments of a new child tax care credit provided under President Joe Biden’s $1.9 trillion pandemic relief law will start hitting bank accounts in July, the head of the IRS announced this week.
+Monthly payments of the new child tax care credit provided under President Joe Biden’s $1.9 trillion pandemic relief law will start hitting bank accounts July 15, the IRS announced.

 Eligible families have the potential to receive up to $3,600 per child in the form of $300 monthly installments on top of the $1,400 stimulus checks and unemployment benefits that have already been doled out to millions of Americans still struggling amid the coronavirus pandemic.

 The credit temporarily increases the existing child tax credit from a maximum $2,000 a year per child.